- Week 1 – June 17-21

 - Athletic clothing

-- Reusable water bottle
+- Reusable water bottle (full of water)

-- Running shoes
+- Running shoes & Socks

 - Windbreaker/fleece, in case of wind or foul weather